Certifying rings of integers in number fields: Verifying Rings of Integers

 We wrote \texttt{CertificatePMaximalityF} in SageMath, to compute these certificates and write the corresponding Lean term.

-\subsection{Global maximality}
+\subsection{Global Maximality}

+Here, we describe how we can automatically generate a Lean proof of $\OO = \OO_K$ using the certificates previously introduced.

-Let $K$ be the number field obtained by adjoining a root $\theta$ of the monic polynomial $T$ in $\ZZ[X]$.
+Let $K$ be the number field obtained by adjoining a root $\theta$ of the monic irreducible polynomial $T$ in $\ZZ[X]$.
 We aim to verify that a subalgebra $\OO$, with an explicitly given basis, is equal to $\OO_K$.

-\looseness=-1 Since $T$ is separable, we can find $a ,b \in \ZZ[X]$ such that $aT + bT'= n$ for some nonzero integer $n$.
-If $p$ does not divide $n$, then $T \pmod p$ is squarefree and it easily follows that $T$ satisfies Dedekind criterion at $p$.
+Since $T$ is separable, we can find $a ,b \in \ZZ[X]$ such that $aT + bT'= n$ for some nonzero integer $n$.
+If $p$ does not divide $n$, then $T \pmod p$ is squarefree and it easily follows that $T$ satisfies the Dedekind criterion at $p$.
 Given $\theta \in \OO$, this gives a quick way to prove $p$-maximality of $\OO$ for \emph{all} but finitely many primes $p$ (those dividing $n$).
 In fact, $T$ may still satisfy the criterion for some of these primes.
 For the rest, the certificates in Section \ref{secnon} can be used, leading to a proof of $\OO = \OO_K$.

 We wrote a SageMath function, called \texttt{LeanProof}, that takes as input an irreducible and monic polynomial $T \in \ZZ[X]$, a $\ZZ$-basis $\{w_i\}_i$ for the ring of integers of $K = \QQ[X]/\langle T \rangle $, and outputs a Lean proof of :